-5.6.5 The SHLAA sites are categorised into three categories, as per government guidance.
+5.6.8 The SHLAA sites are categorised into three categories, as required by government guidance.
 These include sites available within 0-5 years of the base date, 6-10 years, and 11-15 years.
-Table 5.6 shows the breakdown of sites identified through the SHLAA, under each time period category.
-The SHLAA was prepared assuming that the RSS was still in place (i.e. prior to the proposed abolition of the RSS under the Localism Act); hence the target of 450dpa is included in Table 5.6 for reference.
+Table 5.6 shows the breakdown of sites identified in the SHLAA, under each time period category.